-Water Temperatures - While there can be spells of cool and cold air temperatures in the Sea of Cortez as early as November, the water temperature normally stays quite warm as late as early December.
+Water Temperatures - While there can be spells of cool

+and cold air temperatures in the Sea of Cortez as early as November, the water temperature normally stays quite warm as late as early December.
 We once recorded 88° at Isla Partida during Thanksgiving.
 After that, the water temperature cools rapidly and dramatically, so forget swimming without a wetsuit from La Paz north until March or April.

 The bottom line is that the best times to cruise the fabled Sea of Cortez are the spring and fall.
 Winter is too cool for those who enjoy water sports and are looking for a great tan.
-Summer is very, very warm in the Sea - in fact, August and

-September are hot as Hades - but some folks still love it.
+Summer is very, very warm in the Sea - in fact, August and September are hot as Hades - but some folks still love it.

-South of Mazatlan or Puerto Vallarta, the air and water temperatures are pleasant year round.
+South of Mazatlan or Puerto Vallarta,

+the air and water temperatures are pleasant year round.
 While some Northers blow down as far south as Mazatlan, they never invade the sheltered waters of Banderas Bay or the Gold Coast.
 However, if you like serious warmth in the dead of winter, there's nothing like getting as far south as Zihuatanejo.
-At midnight one memorable New Year's Eve, we measured both the air and sea temperatures at 80°.
+At midnight one memorable New Year's Eve, we measured both the air and sea temperatures at 80° .
 The skies almost always seem to be blue in Z-town.

-Nasty Weather - While the sailing winds in Mexico are normally light and benign during the prime cruising season between November and June, there are some notable exceptions.
+Nasty Weathen - While the sailing winds in Mexico are normally light and benign during the prime cruising season - between November and June - there are some notable exceptions.
 The Pacific Coast of Baja is periodically subject to strong winds from the north, northwest and east, as well as 'Pineapple Expresses' from Hawaii.

 The Sea of Cortez can also be dangerous from November to March, as Northers howl down from the States on a semiregular basis.
 It's not uncommon to have 40 or more knots of wind during a Norther.
-But the wind isn't the problem that the short and steep seas can be.
+But the wind isn't as much of a problem as the short and steep seas can be.
 When there's a Norther blowing, you want to be holed up in a snug anchorage, not crossing the Sea of Cortez.
 Thank goodness for modern weather forecasting.

 The number of Northers during any given winter can vary tremendously.
-Sometimes they seem to come almost one after the other.
+Sometimes they seem to come almost one after another.
 Other years there are hardly any at all.

 Hurricanes - The hurricane season in Mexico is generally considered to be from June 1 until October 31.
-During the last 50 years there have been a handful of Mexican hurricanes in the month of November, none of which would have affected cruisers.
+During the last 50 years there have been a handful of Mexican hurricanes in the month of November, only one of which affected cruisers.
 There was, however, one nasty hurricane in the middle of December - so you never can tell.
 And there have been several hurricanes in late May.

-In the summer hurricane season, most boats on the mainland are tucked tightly into marinas and therefore quite safe.
-In fact, in the last 30 years, we can't recall any boats being damaged in mainland marinas from Mazatlan south.
+In the summer hurricane season, most boats on the mainland are tucked tightly into marinas and are therefore quite safe.

 While cruising pretty much shuts down on mainland Mexico during the summer months, many folks continue and love - cruising the Sea of Cortez.
 The Sea gets visited by a hurricane about every other year, but only rarely do they affect cruising boats.
-However, the summers of '92 and '93 were the worst in about a quarter century, and many boats were damaged at La Paz and Puerto Escondido, with a few more in the water at San Carlos.
-However, the most vulnerable marinas in La Paz have been shored up.
-So, if you're in a marina in Cabo, La Paz, or San Carlos, we think the odds are much in your favor.
+However, storms in the summers of '92, '93 and '14 were very powerful, and caused damage to many boats at La Paz and Puerto Escondido, with a few more in the water at San Carlos.
+During the 2014 storm, the greatest damage was to boats that were anchored out, not in marinas.
+So, if your boat is in a marina in Cabo, La Paz, or San Carlos, we think the odds are much in your favor.
 If you leave your boat anchored out, all bets are off.